PRACTICE DIRECTION 47 - PROCEDURE FOR DETAILED ASSESSMENT OF COSTS AND DEFAULT PROVISIONS

 (1) On receipt of the request for detailed assessment and the supporting papers, the court will use its best endeavours to undertake a provisional assessment within 6 weeks.No party will be permitted to attend the provisional assessment.

-(2) Once the provisional assessment has been carried out the court will return Precedent G (the points of dispute and any reply) with the court’s decisions noted upon it.Within 14 days of receipt of Precedent G the parties must agree the total sum due to the receiving party on the basis of the court’s decisions.If the parties are unable to agree the arithmetic, they must refer the dispute back to the court for a decision on the basis of written submissions.
+(2) Once the provisional assessment has been carried out the court will return Precedent G (the points of dispute and any reply) with the court’s provisional assessment noted upon it.Within 14 days of receipt of Precedent G the parties must agree the total sum due to the receiving party on the basis of the court’s provisional assessment.If the parties are unable to agree the arithmetic, they must refer the dispute back to the court for a decision on the basis of written submissions.

 14.5 When considering whether to depart from the order indicated by rule 47.15(10) the court will take into account the conduct of the parties and any offers made.